-3. Noopept Helps With Stress
+3. It May Help With Stress

 Along with improved memory and giving you better clarity of mind, Noopept is proven to be a far more effective stress reliever and mood enhancer than Piracetam.

-There are many benzodiazepine receptors in the hippocampus, which are directly connected to how your stress level fluctuates.
+There are many benzodiazepine receptors in the hippocampus, which are directly connected to how your stress level fluctuates. [*]

-This means that Noopept can be used as psychostimulant (focus booster), but there haven’t been any conclusive studies on the matter just yet.
+There is even some evidence Noopept excites neurons.
+This means that Noopept may be used as a psychostimulant (focus booster), but there haven’t been any conclusive studies on the matter just yet.

-5. Noopept May Help With Alzheimer’s
+5. It May Help With Alzheimer’s

 More studies have to be done to confirm this.

+As you can see, Noopept provides a whole range of benefits.
 Since most studies have been done on animals or in test-tube, more research has to be done to confirm the effects on people and assure that supplementing Noopept is safe in the long-term.

-In essence, Noopept is a supercharged version of Piracetam so the dosages will be far lower.
+In essence, Noopept is a supercharged version of Piracetam, so the dosages will be far lower.

 These are the current guidelines for taking Noopept, as additional research to determine the optimal intake for humans is still in progress.